-A proposal submitted by a shareholder for the 2019 annual meeting of shareholders must be sent to the Secretary of the Company, One Towne Square, Suite 1900, Southfield, Michigan 48076 and must be received by the Company no later than December 18, 2018 to be eligible for inclusion in the Company's proxy materials for the 2018 annual meeting of shareholders under Rule 14a-8 under the Exchange Act.
+A proposal submitted by a shareholder for the 2020 annual meeting of shareholders must be sent to the Secretary of the Company, One Towne Square, Suite 1900, Southfield, Michigan 48076 and must be received by the Company no later than December 7, 2019 to be eligible for inclusion in the Company's proxy materials for the 2020 annual meeting of shareholders under Rule 14a-8 under the Exchange Act.
 The proposal must comply with SEC regulations regarding inclusion of shareholder proposals in company-sponsored proxy materials.

-Deadline for Shareholder Proposals and Director Nominations to be Brought Before the 2019 Annual Meeting
+Deadline for Shareholder Proposals and Director Nominations to be Brought Before the 2020 Annual Meeting

-In order to be considered at any meeting, a shareholder proposal submitted outside of Rule 14a-8 under the Exchange Act, other than a nomination of directors, must (i) comply with the requirements in the Company's Articles of Incorporation and Bylaws as to form and content, and (ii) be received by the Company (a) at least 30 days prior to the originally scheduled date of the meeting, or (b) not later than the close of business on the tenth day following the date on which notice of the scheduled meeting was first mailed to shareholders, if less than 40 days' notice of the meeting is given by the Company.
+In order to be considered at any meeting, a shareholder proposal submitted outside of Rule 14a-8 under the Exchange Act, other than a nomination of directors, must (i) comply with the requirements in the Company's Articles of Incorporation and Bylaws as to form and content, and (ii) must be received by the Company not less than one hundred twenty (120) days nor more than one hundred eighty (180) days prior to the anniversary date of the immediately preceding annual meeting of shareholders; provided however that in the event that the annual meeting is called for a date that is not within twenty (20) days before or after such anniversary date, such notice by the shareholder in order to be timely must be so received not later than the close of business on the tenth day following the day on which such notice of the date of the annual meeting is mailed, transmitted electronically, or public disclosure of the date of the annual meeting is made, whichever first occurs.
 Shareholder nominations of directors must comply with the requirements of the Articles of Incorporation and Bylaws summarized above under "Board of Directors and Committees-Nominating Committee."